 Sometimes we ask our friends on Facebook.
 Sometimes we just search online.
 Or maybe we just ask a family member, a co-worker, or even a neighbor.
 While we can get some good information in those ways, the accuracy of the information we receive will be uneven, at best, or questionable, at worst.

-At Almased, we’re always happy to ask questions about Almased and to help you make informed nutritional choices, no matter what your specific health needs might be.
+At Almased, we’re always happy to answer questions about Almased and to help you make informed nutritional choices, no matter what your specific health needs might be.

 If you type “immune-support nutrients” into Google, you’ll get plenty of articles on the usual cast of characters: vitamin C, vitamin E, zinc and so on.